Frequently Asked Questions on General Skilled Migration

 You can include dependent family members such as spouse/partner and dependent children.

-You must score at least competent English in one of the accepted English tests to meet the minimum requirements for General Skilled Visas, however, you may need higher score either to have your skills assessed or receive an invitation from the Department of Immigration to apply for your skilled visa
+You must score at least competent English in one of the accepted English tests to meet the minimum requirements for General Skilled Visas, however, you may need higher score either to have your skills assessed or receive an invitation from the Department of Immigration to apply for your skilled visa.

 You must obtain a minimum of 65 points to lodge an Expression of Interest.
 The higher points you achieve, the more likely it is that you will receive an invitation to lodge a visa application for permanent residency.
 Invitations for the Subclass 189 are currently issued every two months.
 The results of the invitation rounds are published on the Department of Immigration website after every round.